LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

-.. c:function:: int ARKStepSetMassEpsLin(void* arkode_mem, realtype eplifac)
+.. c:function:: int ARKStepSetMassEpsLin(void* arkode_mem, sunrealtype eplifac)

    Specifies the factor by which the tolerance on the nonlinear iteration is multiplied to get a tolerance on the mass matrix